 The background behind the creation of JAPOW.Style

 The Ski Resort Research Group was established in June 2019, before the COVID-19 shock of 2020.
-While they were working with cableway and winter sports professionals from around the country to further boost inbound tourism, COVID-19 struck.
-They began formulating
+While working with ropeway operators and winter sports officials nationwide to further boost inbound tourism, COVID-19 struck.
+In order

-One of the key features of "JAPOW.Style" is that it was formulated to address the coronavirus pandemic at ski resorts in the COVID-19 era by taking into consideration not only infection control measures to reduce the risk of infection, but also ensuring transparency to society and a new normal that does not impair the customer experience.
+One of the key features of "JAPOW.Style" is that it was formulated with consideration not only for infection control measures to reduce the risk of infection at ski resorts in the post-COVID era, but also for ensuring transparency to society and adopting a new normal that does not compromise the customer experience.

 The guidelines are organized in the form of a checklist.
-They were overseen by Yuto Okada, an
+The guidelines were supervisedepidemiologistby Yuito Okada, an

 JAPOW.Style Supervisor